cycy1013/Cynet-master1/README.rst

-..use Cynet to predict stock close price
+use Cynet to predict stock close price

-..all in stock2015_2017 directory
+all in stock2015_2017 directory

-..the method is treating trade data as spacial factor but now the result is confusing
+the method is treating trade data as spacial factor

+but now the result is confusing

 for example:in 3modeluse120models#ALL#close.csv